 Featuring nearly 10 miles of machine-groomed trails through a 16,000-acre preserve, Clarence Fahnestrock Winter Park is a great spot for cross-country skiing and snowshoeing.
 The winter sports zone includes a base lodge that offers hourly rentals of skis, show shoes, sleds and inner tubes, as well as hot chocolate and other snacks that can be enjoyed in front of the fireplace.

-A ski resort and indoor waterpark, Greek Peak has activities for those planning to spend time outdoors and those who seek an escape from the freezing temperatures.
+Ski resort Greek Peak has activities for those planning to spend time outdoors and those who seek an escape from the freezing temperatures.
 You can ski on the mountain’s 32 trails from December through mid-March.
-There’s also snow tubing and an indoor waterpark with a whitewater wave pool, rapids, slides and a hot spring.
+There’s also snow tubing and an indoor water park with a whitewater wave pool, rapids, slides and a hot spring.

 Originally a private estate, the 118-acre museum now houses a 10-acre working farm and Tudor-style museum and gallery featuring exhibitions, an interactive nature center, outdoor trails, a large planetarium, four-story observatory with a research telescope, playground and an otter pond.
 The center also offers seasonal exhibits, festivals, children’s programming and camps.

-The Riverhead Foundation for Marine Research and Preservation operates this two-hour afternoon seal cruise, which departs from Freeport on winter weekends.
-Midwinter is a great time for spotting harbor and gray seals that are migrating south.
-An onboard naturalist tells visitors about the biology and behavior of seals and other sea creatures that might be spotted during the cruise.
+Midwinter is a great time for spotting harbor and gray seals on Long Island.
+The two-hour cruise is led by onboard naturalists who tells visitors about the biology and behavior of seals and other sea creatures that might be spotted during the cruise.
 Reservations are required.